codatio/codat-docs/docs/underwriting/introduction.md

 ---
 title: "Build guide overview"
-description: "Review the key goals, purpose, and structure of Codat's underwriting build guide"
+description: "Key goals, purpose, and structure of Codat's underwriting build guide"
 ---

 :::tip Who is this guide for?